Data Protection

 • Consulting R&D teams within the development process;

-• Risk management and data security;
+• Risk management and privacy and data security;

 • Technical and organizational measures;